Edoardoba/Homework-04/README.md

 You can find two different files in our directory:

-- NAME: .ipynb file in which you can find the web scraping part with the clustering and the wordcloud graph.
+- functions: .py file in which you can find all the functions used .

-- NAME: .ipynb file with the code(commented) for the Find the duplicates part.
+- Homework-04: .ipynb  file in which you can find the web scraping part with the clustering, the wordcloud graph and finding the duplicates.

 Participating's name: **Andom Liwam , Cantagallo Edoardo, Porcu Francesca**